Canva Review (2023) — All the Pros and Cons

 Alternatively, you can replace the placeholder content with your own images or text (or add additional pictures and copy).

-To add an image to a template, you can either search for an element from Canva’s ‘elements’ library (hundreds of thousands are available, and I’ve yet to come across a search phrase that isn’t adequately catered for).
+To add an image to a template, you can either search for an element from Canva’s ‘elements’ library (hundreds of thousands of these are available, and I’ve yet to come across a search phrase that isn’t adequately catered for).

 You just click on an element to add it to your design, and you can resize it easily to suit your purposes.